ypinhsuan/tp/docs/UserGuide.md

 #### Redoing previously undone changes : `redo`

-If you decide that you did not need to undo a change, you can use this command to redo the change.
+If you decide that you do not need to undo a command, you can use `redo` to restore the command.

 **Format** : `redo`